 Increasing Savagery is a very useful pump spell that you can get an extra use out of thanks to its Flashback cost.
-When this was first released in Dark Ascension, players were excited to cast it.
+When this was first released in Magic the Gathering’s Dark Ascension set, players were excited to cast it.
 Four mana to give a creature five +1/+1 counters is a pretty good deal.
 And while seven mana is a high Flashback cost, it’s well worth it for the ten +1/+1 counters it gives for casting it from the graveyard.

 In Mono-Green decks, which were quite popular at the time, you could make a powerful Trampling fatty creature like Vorapede so big that your opponent could easy take lethal damage from it.
 Since Green has so many ways to Trample, that extra power and toughness could often bash right through for the win.

 But, there were other things to do with the counters that excited people.
 Fathom Mage was a card people really liked.
 Even though it’s a 1/1, it can draw you a card each time a +1/+1 counter is placed on it.
 It would trigger for each counter placed on it.
 That basically means 5 cards for 4 mana, and a 6/6 Mage.
 That seems like a good combo.
 But in practice, the Mage was a bit too fragile to be worth casting in Standard for the most part.

 The other creature that people really wanted to try with Increasing Savagery was Gyre Sage.
 A creature with Evolve that did see a fair amount of Standard play, the Sage could tap for one Green mana for every +1/+1 counter on her.
 With Increasing Savagery, you could net positive every time by essentially being able to tap for 5 mana right after paying 4.
 It’s a good combo